The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Ontario County?

-Ontario County, New York has 9 public high schools, along with 7 middle schools and 11 elementary schools.
+Ontario County, New York has 9 public high schools, serving approximately 4,983 students.

 What is the largest school district in Ontario County?